SinclairCoder/GCAE-Reproduce/README.md

 If you run the code in Linux, you should change the path of train.py in line 102, from r'\\' to r'/'

 ## ATSA Task
-python train.py -atsa -aspect_phrase -lr 5e-3 -batch_size 32 -model gcae_atsa -atsa_data rest -epochs 6
+python train.py -atsa  -lr 5e-3 -batch_size 32 -model gcae_atsa -atsa_data rest -epochs 6

-python train.py -atsa -aspect_phrase -lr 5e-3 -batch_size 32 -model gcae_atsa -atsa_data laptop -epochs 5
+python train.py -atsa  -lr 5e-3 -batch_size 32 -model gcae_atsa -atsa_data laptop -epochs 5

 ## ACSA Task